Cardlyapp/pokemon-database-updater/README.md

 - `pokemon-db-updater.py`: Card updater — fetches sets and cards from the TCGdex API and upserts to Supabase.
 - `pokedex-updater.py`: Pokedex updater — fetches Pokémon from PokeAPI, matches cards, and upserts Pokémon to Supabase.

+> Code partially made by AI.
+All code comments made by AI.

 **Card Updater (`pokemon-db-updater.py`)**

 - Purpose: Download set and card data from TCGdex (`https://api.tcgdex.net/v2/en`) and upsert into Supabase tables (`pokemon_sets`, `cards`, `card_prices`).